- 07 April 2022

 When will the rent deposit be returned to the tenant?

-The rent deposit will generally be returnable in the following circumstances;-
+It will generally be returnable in the following circumstances;-

 - Assignment under the lease in accordance with the lease.
 (On such an occasion the landlord may, if appropriate, want to require a new rent deposit from the assignee.)

 - Expiry of the lease term without any holding over under the landlord and tenant Act 1954

 - Early termination of the lease by agreement (such as by way of surrender or exercise of an option to break).
 Early termination by agreement would exclude forfeiture and disclaimer

 The landlord may also agree to return the rent deposit if the tenant demonstrates that its financial position has sufficiently improved to render the rent deposit unnecessary to reassure the landlord that it will meet its financial obligations under the lease.
 Examples of this trigger are the “net profit” test where the net profits of the tenant are shown to equal or exceed a multiple (usually 3 times) of the rents reserved by the lease for up to 3 years and the “net assets” test where the net assets of the tenant are equal to a multiple (often 5 times) of the rents reserved by the lease.

 Tax on rent deposits

 In the past, rent deposits did not form part of the “consideration” on the grant or assignment of a lease so no SDLT was charged on.
 However, the Finance (No.2) Act 2005 contains provisions to enable SDLT to be charged on premiums that are disguised as rent deposits.